Journal of Vaishnava Studies

-The Journal of Vaishnava Studies, also known as Journal of Vaiṣṇava Studies, is an academic journal that was established in 1992 by Steven J. Rosen (Satyaraja Dasa), a member of the International Society for Krishna Consciousness.
-It is dedicated to scholarly research associated with Vishnu-related traditions.
-In 2002, the journal affiliated with Christopher Newport University and with A. Deepak Publishing.
+The Journal of Vaishnava Studies is a biannual academic journal founded in 1992 by Steven J. Rosen (Satyaraja Dasa).
+It is published by the Institute for Vaishnava Studies and serves as a peer-reviewed forum for research on Vishnu-related traditions.
+In 2002, the journal affiliated with Christopher Newport University and A. Deepak Publishing.
+The current editorial team is led by Rosen as editor-in-chief, with Prof. Graham M. Schweig and Prof. Krishna Abhishek Ghosh as senior editors.

-Its Spring 2012 issue has been described as "a fine volume of interfaith reflection that covers fifteen years of Vaishnava/Christian dialogue, most of which has taken place at an annual conference at Rockwood Manor in Potomac, Maryland".
+Over its more than three decades of publication, the journal has addressed theological, philosophical, and cultural themes in Vaishnavism, often through thematic issues.
+Its Spring 2012 issue was reviewed in the Journal of Hindu-Christian Studies, where it was described as “a fine volume of interfaith reflection that covers fifteen years of Vaishnava/Christian dialogue, most of which has taken place at an annual conference at Rockwood Manor in Potomac, Maryland.”
+In 2024, the journal expanded its reach by launching a digital platform, providing online access to its archive and forthcoming issues.

+History

+The Journal of Vaishnava Studies was founded in 1992 by Steven J. Rosen who is also the editor-in-chief.
+It is funded by and housed at the Institute of Vaishnava Studies.
+It is subsidized by The Mira & Ajay Shingal Center for Dharma Studies of the Graduate Theological Union, Berkeley, California.

+Reviews

 Francis Xavier Clooney has commented positively on the contribution the journal has made to Hindu scholarly publishing.

 Edwin Bryant and Maria Ekstrand describe the journal as a "truly nonpartisan enterprise that highlights contemporary research by major scholars not only of the Chaitanya tradition but also of Vaishnavism in general".